 - Skills for establishing and maintaining connections

 Felton’s approach to serving families is tightly aligned with Family Support Principles, including (but not limited to) our focus on the importance of respectful relationships, our ability to understand and reflect cultural beliefs, traditions, and language preferences; and our ability to respond and be flexible to the needs of our parents and their children.
 Our peer-to-peer framework is an essential part of how we build and support community connections among our families.
-The Parent Fellows will engage with our new families, using their lived experiences, as well provide support to their peers, and serving as role models.
+The Parent Fellows will engage with our new families, using their lived experiences, as well as provide support to their peers, and serve as role models.
 Parent Fellows will also support to design, lead, co-construct, plan, and promote our upcoming program activities and workshops.
 This serves to build their capacity, and to best serve the needs of our families.
 An additional important engagement and retention strategy requires that all our programming is offered in Spanish and English, and during various times in the day, evening and weekend hours to best serve our target population.

 Felton provides families opportunities to build positive relationships that provide emotional, informational, instrumental and spiritual support by offering parent support groups, wellness activities such as Yoga, a gym and many field trips.